haywirecoder/homebridge-envisalink-ademco/README.md

 **speedkeys** *(Optional section)*
 > - name: Name of special function key to display in Homekit - *This is a required value for this section*
 > - speedcommand: A | B | C | D | Custom - Indicates which special function key (e.g. A, B, C and D keys) will be associated with this switch.
 The special keys are located to the left of the numeric keys can be programmed with special function at the alarm panel.
 Custom allow the use of command field to input custom automated input sequence that imitates keypad inputs. *This is a required value for this section*
 > - command: Input custom automated input sequence that imitates keypad inputs.
-Special @PIN notation will be replace with configuration master PIN/Code. *This is a required if custom is select as speedcommand.*
+Special @pin notation will be replace with configuration master PIN/Code. *This is a required if custom is select as speedcommand.*

 Example configuration is below.